hsunami10/fastapi-postgresql-starter/README.md

 To set a breakpoint, use `breakpoint()`, which will halt execution and create a `pdb` shell at that breakpoint

 To continue to the end, type `exit` into the `pdb` shell

-### FastAPI

-To run the FastAPI server with breakpoints (so you can test breakpoints in OpenAPI):

-1. set a breakpoint (red dot) in VSCode - do **not** use `debugpy` like above
-2. go to VSCode's "Run and Debug" panel → select the `Debug FastAPI` option from the dropdown
-3. click "Play"
-4. navigate to `localhost:8888/docs` to access OpenAPI docs!

 ### References